Table of Contents

 The dangers of internet browsing lead to “web content filters.”
 Web content filters block websites on the user’s browser based on a long list of reported malicious websites.
 This strategy has several problems: the list must be continuously updated to be effective, false negatives are common with newly created malicious websites, and attackers create dozens of malicious websites to bypass these protections.
 Also, web content filtering is typically based on categories.
 Administrators block specific categories from being accessed, which can affect business productivity if an essential safe site is added to a filtered category.

 Another issue with traditional browser setups is cookies left on the local machine.
 Cookies often contain session IDs and other personal information.
 Attackers use cross-site scripting (XSS) to obtain cookies from a legitimate site and use malicious scripts to forward a cookie to their own web servers.
-With the stolen cookie, an attacker can then perform cookie stuffing and session fixation, which provides malicious access to activities in the context of the user session.
+With the stolen cookie, an attacker can perform cookie stuffing and session fixation, providing malicious access to activities in the context of the user session.

 Browser isolation offers users much more relaxed access to the internet without affecting local network security.
 For most web browser environments, administrators use remote browser isolation.
 This type is the most common, but organizations can choose from three types: